Evaneos/front-config/README.md

 ## What it does

-This setup lints, and formats, and configures your TypeScript code based on Evaneos practices.
+This setup lints, and formats, and configures your TypeScript code based on Evaneos' practices.
 Feel free to override the rules that make sense for you.

 ## Installing